Jump to content

 8. My daughter's Venturing Crew departs for Northern Tier in four days!
 She and I are both looking forward to it.
 We're sending two full all girl crews to Atikokan for a 7 day trip.

 9. According to G2SS, Swim tests must be administered annually do do either swimming or boating.
 As far as the merit badge requirements go, proof of completing said swim test, either by demonstration or by certification by a SM or certified lifeguard is sufficient for the requirement.
 This being said, it is up to the merit badge counselor if he/she feels comfortable with this Scout in the water.
 The MB Counselor is responsible for the Scout's safety and therefor if they feel that they should do a swim test on every applicant prior to instruction, that is up to them.
-It is not adding to the re
+It is not adding to the requirements.

 10. There is an issue with the current online tour plan and this.
 Current requirements remain the same.
 Swimming and Boating - safe swim or safty afloat, CPR/AED is required for boating Climbing/Rappelling - Climb on Safely, CPR/AED All Tours - Weather Hazards required.
 Trek Safely, First Aid recommended Backcountry - Wilderness First Aid recommended Shooting Sports - NRA Range Safty Officer AND NRA/USA Shoting/CMP instructor or coach.
 Youth Protection is a requirement for all registered leaders now anyway, so it should not be an issue.